 Calvin G. Butler, Jr.

-Butler serves as board chair of the Gridwise Alliance, an advocacy organization promoting modernization and innovation for the nation’s electrical grid, and on the Board of Directors for RLI Corp serving as a member of its audit and nominations/governance committees.
+Butler is immediate past chair of the Gridwise Alliance, an advocacy organization promoting modernization and innovation for the nation’s electrical grid, and currently serves on the Board of Directors for RLI Corp as a member of its audit and nominations/governance committees.
 In addition, Butler serves on the board of M&T Bank Corporation and M&T Bank, its principal banking subsidiary, as a member of its nomination, compensation and governance committee.

 Butler previously served as CEO of BGE from 2014 to 2019.
 Prior to that role, Butler was BGE’s senior vice president, regulatory and external affairs.
-Butler also served as Exelon’s senior vice president of corporate affairs, Chief Human Resources Officer and held other leadership positions at Exelon and BGE’s sister utility, ComEd (Chicago).
+Butler also served as Exelon’s senior vice president of corporate affairs, Chief Human Resources Officer, and held other leadership positions at Exelon and ComEd (Chicago).

 Before joining Exelon in 2008, Butler held senior leadership roles in external affairs as well as manufacturing with the print, digital and supply chain solutions company RR Donnelley.
 He spent his early career with CILCORP (Central Illinois Light Co.), where he held positions in government affairs, legal and strategy.